ALiOSDev/ALTableView/README.md

 This framework is still on development.
 We cannot guarantee yet that all the features work.

-The latest stable version for swift is  [0.1.6](https://github.com/ALiOSDev/ALTableView/tree/0.1.6)
+The latest stable version for swift is  [0.2.0](https://github.com/ALiOSDev/ALTableView/tree/0.2.0), which includes support for swift 4.2

 **CocoaPods**